Aerosol —Aerosols are minute particles, such as mist, fog or smoke, suspended in the atmosphere.

 Permafrost — Permanently frozen ground in polar regions.
 It forms in regions close to, but not under, ice caps, ice fields and glaciers.
 The frozen conditions may be several tens of metres thick, but the top layer may thaw in the summer months before freezing again in the winter.
 During the last Ice Age, much of southern Britain was affected by permafrost.

 Permeability — The ability of a fluid, like water or oil, to pass from one pore space to another.
+Substances that allow water to pass through them are called 'permeable'.

 Photosynthesis — The process by which plants convert light energy to chemical energy.
 Carbon dioxide and water are changed into carbohydrates and oxygen in the presence of light and chlorophyll.